privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          * After logging out, the SSO data will be removed from the session.
          */
         'SSO' => 'false',

         /**
+         * Set preferredTokenType to your favourite token type.
+         * If the choosed token will be triggered,
+         * it will be used first.
+         */
+        'preferredTokenType' => 'otp',

+        /**
          * Set custom hints for the OTP and password fields